 "Benzene, a volatile organic chemical, is a clear, colorless aromatic liquid.
 It is highly flammable.
 It is formed through natural processes, such as volcanoes and forest fires.
 It is also formed from industrial processes.
 Benzene is also a natural part of crude oil, gasoline and cigarette smoke."

-Regulations restricting levels of benzene in drinking water are described at "What are EPA's drinking water regulations for benzene?" [http://water.epa.gov/drink/contaminants/basicinformation/benzene.cfm#four]
+Regulations restricting levels of benzene in drinking water are described under the heading, "What are EPA's drinking water regulations for benzene?" http://water.epa.gov/drink/contaminants/basicinformation/benzene.cfm#four

 The health effects of exposure to benzene are summarized at http://www.epa.gov/ttn/atw/hlthef/benzene.html:

 "Acute (short-term) inhalation exposure of humans to benzene may cause drowsiness, dizziness, headaches, as well as eye, skin, and respiratory tract irritation, and, at high levels, unconsciousness.
 Chronic (long-term) inhalation exposure has caused various disorders in the blood, including reduced numbers of red blood cells and aplastic anemia, in occupational settings.
 Reproductive effects have been reported for women exposed by inhalation to high levels, and adverse effects on the developing fetus have been observed in animal tests.
 Increased incidence of leukemia (cancer of the tissues that form white blood cells) have been observed in humans occupationally exposed to benzene.
 EPA has classified benzene as a Group A, human carcinogen."